drili/PHP_OOP_PROJECT-PT/README.md

     - Also check if the user is activated
 - [x] Start CSS styling (global- and component-based styling)
 - [x] Add SQL database to repo
+- [x] Setup basic navigation (sidebar for main links, topnav for misc)
 - [ ] Profile page
     - User can update their profile, insert profile image
     - Stylize the profile page
 - [ ] Stylize the not-activated.php page
+- [ ] Setup "user_roles" table in database
+- [ ] Admin view
+    - Admin can activate un-activated users (also de-activate)
+    - Admin can delete and modify users